top of page

 Maddy Reedy

-4th Year Mechanical Engineering Student minoring in Computer Science and Studio Art at Cal Poly - San Luis Obispo
+4th Year Mechanical Engineering Student minoring in Computer Science and Studio Art at Cal Poly - San Luis Obispo.

 Interested in animatronic design and fabrication as well as ADA accessibility in themed attractions.